FPV Resources

 I use these rates on ALL my quads and fly with this 90% of the time.

-Stability Rates
+Attitude Rates

 I use these rates on when doing flat and level one shots.